"It feels like the whole day is on hold."

 Human Action (Confident Execution)

-• Technician: Arriving as a "Prepared Expert" with the exact parts and tools needed.
+• Technician: arriving prepared, with the right parts and tools.

 3 UX Design Pillars